chrisnoonan98675/site/xl-deploy/concept/database-plugin.markdown

 weight: 353
 ---

 The XL Deploy Database plugin supports deployment of SQL files and folders to a database client.
+It is designed according to the principles described in [Evolutionary Database Design](http://martinfowler.com/articles/evodb.html).

 ## Features

-* Works with XL Deploy 5.0 and later
-* Supports deployment to MySQL, PostgreSQL, Oracle, MS SQL and DB/2
+* Supports deployment to MySQL, PostgreSQL, Oracle, Microsoft SQL, and DB/2
 * Deploys and undeploys SQL files and folders

 ## SQL scripts